baeuke/qazaqsha-dasturler/README.md

 - **Fullscreen Mode:** Users can go fullscreen and view the website as a presentation by clicking on the "Fullscreen" button in the upper right corner.

-**Note:** This project was developed by Baurzhan and Dilnaz as a part of nFactorial Incubator Hackathon 2022.
+**Note:** This project was developed by Baurzhan and Dilnaz as a part of the nFactorial Incubator Hackathon 2022.